asianpenguin701/credit-risk-classification/README.md

 * If the goal is to minimize false negatives (i.e., failing to identify high-risk loans), the model's high recall for Class 1 (0.94) makes it effective for identifying risky loans.
 * If minimizing false positives (i.e., incorrectly classifying healthy loans as high-risk) is more critical, the model performs better for Class 0, where it achieves perfect precision.

 Overall, this model is recommended for tasks prioritizing balanced performance, with a slight emphasis on identifying high-risk loans, as it maintains high recall and accuracy across both classes.
-If further optimization is needed for high-risk loans, techniques like class rebalancing or adjusting thresholds could be explored.
+If further optimization is needed for high-risk loans, other techniques could be explored.